-If you have a function which you believe to be terminating, but Idris does not, you can either restructure the program, or use the assert\total function.
+If you have a function which you believe to be terminating, but Idris does not, you can either restructure the program, or use the assert_total function.

-2.8 When will Idris be self-hosting?
+2.9 When will Idris be self-hosting?

 It's not a priority, though not a bad idea in the long run.
-It would be a worthwhile effort in the short term to implement libraries to support self-hosting, such as a good parsing library.
+It would be a worthwhile effort in the short term to implement libraries in Idris to support self-hosting, such as argument parsing and a POSIX-compliant library for system interaction.

-2.9 Does Idris have universe polymorphism?
+2.10 Does Idris have universe polymorphism?
 What is the type of Type?

-Rather than universe polymorphism, Idris has a cumulative hierarchy of universes; Type : Type 1, Type 1 : Type 2, etc. Cumulativity means that if x : Type n and n <= m, then x : Type m.
+Rather than universe polymorphism, Idris has a cumulative hierarchy of universes; Type: Type 1, Type 1: Type 2, etc. Cumulativity means that if x: Type n and $n \le m$, then n: Type n.
 Universe levels are always inferred by Idris, and cannot be specified explicitly.
-The REPL command :type Type 1 will result in an error, as will attempting to specify the universe level of any type.
+The REPL command: type Type 1 will result in an error, as will attempting to specify the universe level of any type.

-2.10 Why does Idris use Double instead of Float64?
+2.11 Why does Idris use Double instead of Float64?